arkency/posts/posts/2014-06-20-setup-your-tests-with-services.md

 what sequence of events in system the original test author imagined leading to a state described in a test.

 This means that we are not protected in any way against changes to the internal implementation that happen in the future.
 Same way you can't just rename `@collection` in the stack example because the test is fragile.

+In other words, we introduced a third element into _Command/Query_ separation model for our tests.
+Instead of issuing _Commands_ and testing the result with _Queries_ we issue commands and test what's in db.
+And for _Queries_ we set state in db and then we run _Queries_.
+But we usually have no way to ensure synchronization of those test.
+We are not sure that what _Commands_ created is the same for what we test in _Queries_.

 ## You take revenge